Prevention of money laundering

 The gambling operator must make sure that the retailer and the employees thereof are capable of performing the duty of preventing money laundering in an sufficient manner.
 Therefore, the gambling operator is obligated to continuously ensure that the retailer and the employees thereof e.g. perform KYC and pass on information about suspicions relating to money laundering to the gambling operator.

-The Danish Gambling Authority's guidance on preventive measures against money laundering of criminal proceeds and financing of terrorism
+The Danish Gambling Authority's guidance on the prevention of money laundering and financing of terrorism

 Legislation